avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/Attendance_API.md

 sudo apt install pylint
 ```

 *Install poetry:*

 *  Use the `make build` command to install all the necessary dependencies using Poetry.
    *Install Poetry*
 Prior to any installation, make sure to install Python 3.11 or a higher version, as Poetry is compatible with Python versions 3.11 and above.
+You can find the installation link here.

     ```shell
        curl -sSL https://install.python-poetry.org | python3 -